Paris Thomas Jefferson Monuments in France

 Thomas Jefferson Monument Place des Etats-Unis

-This particular statue was inaugurated on Independence Day on 4th July 2006 in the presence of the United States Ambassador and the Mayor of Paris, Bertrand Delanoe and was donated to the city of Paris by the Florence Gould Foundation, which is dedicated to French and American cultural exchange, and Guy Windenstein.
+Now this particular Paris Thomas Jefferson Monument in France was inaugurated on Independence Day on 4th July 2006 in the presence of the United States Ambassador and the Mayor of Paris, Bertrand Delanoe and was donated to the city of Paris by the Florence Gould Foundation, which is dedicated to French and American cultural exchange, and Guy Windenstein.

-This Thomas Jefferson Statue in Paris is located within the 7th Arrondissement on the opposite bank of the Tuileries Gardens, by the Musee d’Orsay and looking towards the Musee National de la Legion d’Honneur at the Hotel de Salm which is also a former palace.
+And this Paris Thomas Jefferson Monument and statue is located within the 7th Arrondissement on the opposite bank of the Tuileries Gardens, by the Musee d’Orsay and looking towards the Musee National de la Legion d’Honneur at the Hotel de Salm which is also a former palace.

-The statue is also next to the Pont Solferino, which is a relatively new foot bridge over the River Seine that was renamed the Passarelle Leopold Sedar Senghor in 2006 to honour the African poet, politician and cultural theoris, which happened on the centenary of his birth.
+Also the monument is next to the Pont Solferino, which is a relatively new foot bridge over the River Seine that was renamed the Passarelle Leopold Sedar Senghor in 2006 to honour the African poet, politician and cultural theoris, which happened on the centenary of his birth.

-So, as you can tell, there are different places in Paris that are dedicated to the memory of Thomas Jefferson.
+So, as you can tell, there are different Paris Thomas Jefferson monuments in France that are dedicated to the memory of Thomas Jefferson himself.